wpendl99/.github/profile/webFrameworks/performanceMonitoring/performanceMonditoring.md

 ![Throttle network](webFrameworksThrottleNetwork.jpg)

 Throttling while testing is really useful since web developers often have high end computers and significant network bandwidth.
-That means you are not having the same experience as your users and you will be surprised when they don't use your application because it is so slow.
+That means you are not having the same experience as your users, and you will be surprised when they don't use your application because it is so slow.

 ### Chrome Lighthouse